Nasty Girl (Vanity 6 song): Inaya Day version

-Background
+Background and release

-American singer Inaya Day recorded a cover version of "Nasty Girl" and released it as a single in 2004.
-This version peaked at number 18 in Australia in February 2005, remaining on the chart for 11 weeks.
-It was released in the United Kingdom and Ireland later the same year, reaching number nine on the UK Singles Chart and number 42 on the Irish Singles Chart.
-The cover was also successful in American dance clubs, peaking at number five on the Billboard Hot Dance Club Play chart.
+American singer Inaya Day recorded a cover version of "Nasty Girl".
+It first experienced success in Australian dance clubs the same year, peaking at number one on the ARIA Club Chart that December.
+The following month, a commercial single was released in Australia and peaked at number 18 on the ARIA Singles Chart in February 2005, remaining on the chart for 11 weeks.
+"Nasty Girl" was released in the United States, the United Kingdom, and Ireland later the same year, reaching number five on the US Billboard Dance Singles Sales chart, number nine on the UK Singles Chart, and number 42 on the Irish Singles Chart.